chaos-mesh/chaosd/README.md

 chaosd is an easy-to-use Chaos Engineering tool used to inject failures to a physical node.

+## Document

+For details about the introduction and usage of chaosd, refer to the [documentation](https://chaos-mesh.org/docs/chaosd-overview/).

 ## Types of fault

 You can use Chaosd to simulate the following fault types: